When Your Heart Stops Beating: Song analysis

 The record opens with "Lycanthrope", which was intended to introduce the band but leave the listener guessing.
 "Baby Come On" was written halfway through the recording process and serves as an assessment of "what the band is about."
 It contains electronic drums and synthesizers that thicken a slow build throughout the track.
 The title track, "When Your Heart Stops Beating", features "snotty, mid-range British-sounding Telecasters" and was inspired by the story of Sid Vicious and Nancy Spungen — "you love your lady and outside of that, fuck everything else," according to Hoppus.
 "Little Death" is a moody, lo-fi song that went through numerous changes throughout the recording, beginning in Barker's basement.
 It was intended as an allegory to what Hoppus and Barker dealt with after the breakup of Blink-182.
 Hoppus felt both "hopeful and defeated" while writing the song, and intended to make it an appreciation of life after hard events.
 In addition, he was inspired by the various methods of communication in the 21st century, and how they can often result in too much or too little conversation, especially among loved ones.

 "155" is a heavily layered synth-driven track that contains handclaps and "Cure-esque guitars."
 The handclaps were Barker's idea, who noticed its prevalence in hip-hop songs and wanted to incorporate into a rock song.
 "Lillian" features programmed drums and acoustic guitars, and was inspired by Hoppus' residence in San Diego, before the move to Los Angeles.
 "I lived in a part of San Diego that's one of the most beautiful places in the country, but it's also one of the most evil sickening places," said Hoppus.
 "People are just ugly to one another."
 The title was inspired by a woman who started a strict homeowners association in the city.
-"Cliffdiving" was inspired by Hoppus' teenage summers growing up, where he would embark upon his friend's house and dive into the pool from the rooftop.
+"Cliff Diving" was inspired by Hoppus' teenage summers growing up, where he would embark upon his friend's house and dive into the pool from the rooftop.
 The track is therefore about "embracing the unknown," further incorporating influence from the breakup of Blink-182 and the beginnings of +44.
 "Interlude" is most representative of the earliest work Hoppus and Barker put together.
 It was placed as a musical break to separate the upbeat pop punk track "Cliffdiving" and the record's "darkest" song, "Weatherman".
 That track is another early composition that was written directly following the breakup of Blink-182.
 "I was driving to Travis' house and the whole Blink thing had just gone down […] We had been talking about making a really dark, dirty song."
 The song was launched from the line "Just let me slip away, I'm barely holding on," and the music was intended to reflect that theme.